 Share this story with friends, family or the world.

 Grady saw Daisy, who backed away when he rushed to greet her.
-When questioned, Daisy admitted that she was going to be called to testify against him and Jeffrey warned her that if she lied he would put her away for perjury.
-Grady told Daisy that was an empty threat since the DA had no way of proving whether she was lying since no one else was in the car.
+When questioned, Daisy admitted that she was going to be called to testify against him, and Jeffrey warned her that if she lied, he would put her away for perjury.
+Grady told Daisy that was an empty threat, since the D.A. had no way of proving whether she was lying, since no one else had been in the car.

 A private investigator gave Cyrus a dossier on Grady's life.
 The PI warned Cyrus that it was not pretty.
 Later, Cyrus met with Grady.
 Cyrus assured Grady that they would make it through the trial and that he would not abandon him.